romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 > NOTE: Make sure that the interpreted origin is mentionned here.

-#### Stop 1.4B: Type-4 pyroxenites

-Located about 50 m away from **Stop 1.4.1**, this outcrop (**Fig_type4-outcrop**) is among the best examples of Opx-rich websterites and orthopyroxenites (type-4 pyroxenites of [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
+About 50 m away, we encounter the second outcrop of this stop (**Stop 1.4B**), which exhibits among the best examples of Opx-rich websterites and orthopyroxenites (type-4 pyroxenites of [Tilhac _et al._, 2016](https://doi.org/10.1093/petrology/egw064)).
 It is noteworthy that this type is abundant in this area, often spatially associated with chromitites, while it is relatively rare in the rest of the *Herbeira* massif except, but to a lesser extent, in the lower dunite exposed in *Punta Robaliceira*.

 <img src="cabo-ortegal/fieldguide_figures/type4-outcrop.png"
-style="max-width: 100%; max-height: 500px; height: auto;"/>
+style="max-width: 100%; max-height: 1000px; height: auto;"/>

 **Fig_type4-outcrop**.
 Outcrops of coarse-grained type-4 pyroxenites in the upper dunite, near the massive chromitite outcrop.
 Photo credit: R. Tilhac.